 In two different ways.
 One: know your rights.
 And two: educate yourself about prosthetic devices.
 The multi-articulating myoelectric hands look really cool, but is that actually what you need?
 What device would be most useful for your everyday tasks?
 A prosthetist can walk you through your options during a consultation.
-At Arm Dynamics, our specialists have the most up-to-date knowledge of every upper limb prosthetic device available, and our job is to help our patients determine which device (or devices) are most appropriate given the level of injury and the patient’s job and home life.
+Our Arm Dynamics specialists have the most up-to-date knowledge of every upper limb prosthetic device available, and our job is to help our patients determine which device (or devices) are most appropriate given the level of injury and the patient’s job and home life.
 Keep in mind that transitioning from having a hand, to no hand, to a multi-articulating hand can be overwhelming.
 Again, a prosthetist will recommend what they think will work best once you tell them all about your home and work needs, along with your hobbies.
 You may need to be willing to compromise — but at the same time, keep in mind that some states only require insurance companies to cover one prosthesis per lifetime — meaning you and your prosthetist need to think ahead.

 Documentation will be key when it comes to getting a prosthetic device authorized by your insurer.
 If you have found a prosthetist you would like to work with, put them in touch with your doctor so your prosthetist can discuss your case and receive your doctor’s documentation of your condition and treatment thus far.
 Arm Dynamics' prosthetists and clinical therapy specialists are often able to accompany you on a doctor’s visit — if your doctor in the general vicinity of our center – or we can schedule a video chat.
 Our dedicated justification and authorization team has more than 30 years of experience guiding patients through the process of obtaining the documents and information the insurer will need to authorize your prosthesis, as well as helping patients be their own best advocate.
 We want you to be involved, so please ask us if you can join us during our calls with the insurance provider.
 Telling the insurer, in your own words, how the prosthesis recommended for you will help you reach your goals and move your life forward, is one of the most effective ways to reach an insurer and grab their attention.

 To quote Ellen Seidman from the popular blog “Love That Max,” about her son with cerebral palsy for whom she often has to advocate, "Becoming a self-advocate means taking pride in who you are."
 This can be difficult for someone who has gone through a traumatic life change, like a recent amputation.
 And those with a congenital limb difference may not be proud of their difference.
-There are ways to find support – at Arm Dynamics, we screen all new patients with a tool we call the Wellness Inventory, which addresses the physical, psychological, social and occupational concerns of people with upper limb loss or congenital limb difference.
+There are ways to find support – each of our centers screen all new patients with a tool we call the Wellness Inventory, which addresses the physical, psychological, social and occupational concerns of people with upper limb loss or congenital limb difference.
 We also provide peer support, by connecting new patients with existing ones who have gone through similar situations.
 In addition, the Amputee Coalition provides both online and in-person support groups so that you can get to a good place mentally with your amputation.

 Before you get on the phone with your insurance company, prepare what you want them to know.
 You might well be talking to someone who barely knows what a prosthetic device is, or why someone would want one.
 When you speak with a representative from your insurance company, the goal is to make them empathize with you.
 Spend some time keeping track of all the things that you do during the day — and then make a list of everything that would be easier with a prosthesis, and a list of things you’d like to do but find that you currently cannot.
 Be clear that your goal isn’t to get something you don’t need, you just want to live like everyone else.
 Sure, there are shoes that close with Velcro, but you shouldn’t have to wear those types of shoes if you’d much rather wear shoes that lace up.
 To wear those lace up shoes, you may need a specific prosthetic device – and you need to communicate that need and the solution to both your doctor and your insurance company.